LionelDraghi/bbt/docs/UG.md

 > ``Then  there is no `.config` file``
 > ``Given there is no `.config` file``

-And indeed, bbt default behavior will be the same : if there is a `.config` file, the assertion will fail.

-But while in the former case, bbt is supposed to checks that there is no such file, in the later case it is supposed to make so that there is no such file.
+But while in the "Then" step, bbt is supposed to checks that there is no such file, in the "Given" step it is supposed to make so that there is no such file.
-Simply stated, it is supposed to erase the file.

-To get this more handy (and logical) behavior, just call bbt with the `--yes` option.

-Same apply to directories.
-When using `--yes` options
+This is why the default behavior is not the same :
+- When Step : if there is a `.config` file, the assertion will fail.
+- Given Step : if there is a `.config`file, bbt will prompt the user to confirm the deletion.
+If the user deny the deletion, or if the deletion fail, the assertion will fail.

+Note that the usual `--yes` option is available, for batch running.

+>[!WARNING]
+> Use `--yes`option with caution :
 > ``Given there is no directory `./src` ``

-will cause the whole tree rooted at ./src to be destroyed.
+> will cause the whole tree rooted at ./src to be silently destroyed when used with `--yes`.

->[!WARNING]
->Use with caution : you could as well delete /home (provided you have the privilege)!

 #### using the positive form